-DPM Tharman's visit to Beijing, The People's Republic of China (Mar 2019)
+DPM Tharman Shanmugaratnam's visit to Beijing, The People's Republic of China (Mar 2019)

-Deputy Prime Minister and Coordinating Minister for Economic and Social Policies Tharman Shanmugaratnam visited Beijing, The People's Republic of China from 22 to 25 March 2019.
+DPM and Coordinating Minister for Economic and Social Policies, Tharman Shanmugaratnam, visited Beijing, The People's Republic of China from 22 to 25 March 2019.

 The two leaders exchanged views on our respective programmes in lifelong learning and skills development, and on healthcare reforms, including preventive and community healthcare and cost management.
 They agreed to enhance exchanges and cooperation in these areas under the existing framework of bilateral exchanges and cooperation in social governance.